 The win gave Ernie Williams his second success in the race, following upon Hydrogen in 1951.
 Prince Delville, disadvantaged by a wide barrier draw that forced him to race on the outside of Telyar for much of the journey, also pulled badly in the slowly-run race and finished a disappointing sixth.
 Whereas lesser trainers might have hesitated in pursuing a Melbourne Cup start, Stan Lamond allowed his little black colt to take his place in the field on the following Tuesday although bookmakers extended his price to 40/1 for the race.
 Like many little horses, Prince Delville appreciated the drop to 7 st. 6lb that he was asked to carry in the Cup compared with the 8 st. 10lb Derby weight.
 He ran a most respectable race finishing a splendid fourth, just behind the placegetters in the event won by Rising Fast.

 Pride of Egypt, who on breeding wasn’t expected to stay the Derby distance was never intended for the Melbourne Cup but did run second in the C.B.
 Fisher Plate on the last day of the Victorian Spring Meeting before being taken to Brisbane to run in the Queensland Derby a week later.
 Starting at the extraordinary price of 6/1 on, he was beaten rather easily by The Wash – a case of going to the well once too often.
+No doubt, Williams was tempted to take him north because he had won the Q.T.C.
+Derby the previous year with Castillo, a much inferior animal.
 Prince Delville, on the other hand, was put aside immediately after the Melbourne Cup.
 When both colts resumed in the autumn, Pride of Egypt proved that he was the better horse, winning both St Legers at Flemington and Randwick by leading all the way.
 He also took out a new race introduced that year at Warwick Farm on the eve of the autumn meeting, the A.J.C.
 Champion Stakes.
 However, it was noticeable that Prince Delville could more than hold his own with his archrival in open weight-for-age contests against the older horses when the pair only had to carry lighter weights.
 Incidentally, on the subject of that A.J.C.
 Champion Stakes, this new race proved to be the shortest-lived innovation ever introduced into a Sydney race programme and didn’t even survive for a second running.

 The background to this imbroglio lay in the ineligibility of geldings to run in the A.J.C.
 St Leger.
 During the summer of 1954-55, a couple of well-performed geldings in Belbeiys and The Wash had burst upon the scene, and the club was anxious to promote a contest that pitted them against the best colts and fillies.
 The Champion Stakes (12f) run at Warwick Farm a week before the A.J.C.
 St. Leger with £3,000 in added money was the result.
 The race proved to be a complete anticlimax when Belbeiys lost form and The Wash failed to appear leaving Pride of Egypt to beat Prince Delville and his other two rivals effortlessly.
 The A.J.C.’s initiative had another unforeseen consequence when all competitors, including Prince Delville, cried off rechallenging Pride of Egypt seven days later in the St. Leger.
 The son of Delville Wood was suffering from soreness in the stifle and Lamond decided to play for time and reserve him for the Sydney Cup instead.
 But for the A.J.C. chairman, Alan Potter, electing to run the moderate Roebuck, the red riband that year would have been a walkover for Pride of Egypt with rival trainers unwilling to oppose him.
 As it was, there were no Totalisator operations and the event was chosen to open the card, although the race book still rather pathetically designated the occasion on its front cover as St. Leger Day.
 It was an easy way for the 25/1 on favourite to earn £2,362.
 While the A.J.C.
 St Leger tottered on for a few years more: it is fair to say that the fiasco of that autumn contributed to its ultimate scrapping as an autumn classic.